Paulini: Musical style and influences

 Paulini possesses a five-octave vocal range.
 Her music has ranged from R&B, pop-soul, dance and adult contemporary pop.
 Paulini's debut album One Determined Heart (2004) is rooted in R&B, but also incorporates influences of soul and funk.
 The album was mainly a collection of cover songs, and featured only two original tracks.
 Paulini's second effort Superwoman (2006) is an R&B and pop-soul album with disco influences.
 Superwoman was her first album to be made up of entirely original material, and lyrically explored "relationships and everyday life experiences from the female perspective."
-Paulini experimented with dance music on her singles "Fireman" (2012) and "Heartbreak Is Over" (2013).
+Paulini experimented with dance music on her singles "Fireman" (2012), "Heartbreak Is Over" (2013) and "We Are One" (2022).
 Paulini stated that the dance releases was her trying to discover her sound and she was inspired to pursue the genre during a trip to Germany, where dance music is popular.
 Paulini explored adult contemporary pop on her third album Come Alive (2015) and shifted away from the R&B sounds of her previous albums.
 She described Come Alive as her most personal album, as its lyrical content are based on the personal life experiences of her and her friends.

 Paulini named Whitney Houston and Mariah Carey as her biggest musical influences growing up, stating that "they demanded attention when they would get up on stage and that is what I have always wanted when I get up and perform."
 She also cited Beyoncé as an inspiration for performing, and Oprah Winfrey for "her courage, talent and life lessons."
 Paulini listed Beyoncé and Aretha Franklin as vocal inspirations for her album Superwoman (2006).